 This allows more blood to pass through the vessels, resulting in the red appearance of the skin.
 The blushing usually occurs on the face and neck, but sometimes spreads to the ears and chest.
 Blushing with rosacea is usually triggered by certain types of food, as well as environmental factors.

 The precise cause of rosacea has not yet been identified, but there are several theories regarding the most likely cause.
 Some researchers believe it is a vascular disorder, because of its close links to changes in the blood vessels.
 Other studies link the disease to the immune system, as well as a mite known as demodex that lives on the facial skin.

 Initial treatment may involve the use of oral and topical antibiotics to suppress the symptoms.
 Doctors may also recommend skin treatments such as dermabrasion, or laser and light therapy to clear and rejuvenate the skin.

 Treatment for rosacea would not be complete without addressing the lifestyle factors that can contribute to it, specifically diet.
 Individuals with rosacea are therefore advised to avoid foods that trigger the condition.

 At Skin Cancer Specialists, P.C. & Aesthetic Center, serving the greater Atlanta metro, we can analyze your skin condition and recommend an effective treatment for rosacea.
-Call us today to schedule a consultation.
+Call us today at 770-422-5557 or fill out the form on this page to schedule a consultation.